Sonderkommando Rote Kapelle: Size and location

-The Sonderkommando was small organisation of around 12–15 investigators that included two typists.
+The Sonderkommando was a small organisation of around 12–15 investigators that included two typists.
 When it moved to Paris, it was located in the third floor in four rooms (335-339) of the French ministry of the interior at 11 Rue des Saussaies.
-As a unit, they are not Gestapo officials and wear suit and ties to work to enable them operate clandestinely.
+As a unit, they did not outwardly present themselves as Gestapo officials.
+Instead, they wore suits and ties to work to enable them to operate clandestinely, with the demeanour of businessmen In August 1943, the Sonderkommando moves to the Boemelburg hotel at 40 Bd Victor-Hugo in Neuilly-sur-Seine in Paris.
+In March 1944, the unit moved to rooms on the Rue de Courcelles next to Avenue Hoche due to a disagreement between Heinz Pannwitz and the Security police and SD commander (BdS).
+It was also a matter of convenience as it was closer to where the staff were headquartered.

 Formation

-On 26 June 1941, a radio transmission was intercepted that had been detected by the Funkabwehr, the German radio counterintelligence organisation in Brussels.
+On 26 June 1941, a radio transmission was intercepted by the Funkabwehr, the German radio counterintelligence organisation in Brussels.
 This was the first of many.
 In August 1941, when the Abwehr realised the nature of the signals, they created a counterintelligence operation with the name Rote Kapelle that was started by Abwehrstelle Belgium (Ast Belgium), a field office of Abwehr IIIF.
 In October–November 1941, Abwehr officer Henry Piepe was ordered to take charge of the investigation.
-Piepe became the liaison between the Sonderkommando and the IIIF.
+Piepe became the liaison between the Sonderkommando and the Abwehr.